CaTS-Bench: Can Language Models Describe Time Series?: LLM Usage Statement

 \section{LLM Usage Statement}

-Large Language Models played a central role in multiple stages of this work.
+LLMs played a central role in multiple stages of this work.

-\begin{enumerate}[leftmargin=*] \item LLMs were employed as \textbf{data generators}, producing semi-synthetic captions that serve as ground truth references in CaTS-Bench. \item LLMs were employed as \textbf{data extractors}, for example to parse statistical claims from captions during our evaluation analyses. \item LLMs, more precisely VLMs, served as \textbf{baselines} in our experiments as captioning models for evaluation. \item LLMs were employed as a \textbf{writing assist tool} to polish the presentation of the paper, while the authors retain full responsibility for all content. \end{enumerate} Importantly, LLMs did not contribute to research ideation or decision-making.
+\begin{enumerate}[leftmargin=*] \item LLMs were employed as \textbf{data generators}, producing synthetic captions that mainly serve as training data. \item LLMs were employed as \textbf{data extractors}, for example to parse statistical claims from captions during our evaluation analyses. \item LLMs and VLMs served as \textbf{baselines} in our experiments as captioning models for evaluation. \item LLMs were employed as a \textbf{writing assist tool} to polish the presentation of the paper. \end{enumerate} LLMs did not contribute to research ideation or decision-making.
 All factual claims, analyses, and conclusions are the responsibility of the authors.